onzo-com/quill-bigdecimal-null-bug/README.md

    implicit val decodeByteArray: CassandraMapper[ByteBuffer, Array[Byte]] = CassandraMapper(bb => {
 ```

-Although this is enough for my immediate use case, a complete fix may also need to consider
+This is enough for my immediate use case.

-- null-checking in decoders for other types
+I've not yet attempted to get the failing “should write” test case to pass.

-- null-checking in encoders
+A complete fix may also need to consider null-checking in decoders/encoders for other types.